eiffelaqila/Tubes1_Overbrain/README.md

 ## General Information
-(Nanti tulis dalam bahasa Inggris)
+_Overdrive_ is a game where 2 car bots compete in a racing event.
+Each player will have a car bot and each bot will compete with each other to reach the finish line and win the match.
+In order to win the match, each player must implement a certain strategy to be able to beat his opponent.

-Overdrive adalah sebuah game yang mempertandingan 2 bot mobil dalam sebuah ajang balapan.
-Setiap pemain akan memiliki sebuah bot mobil dan masing-masing bot akan saling bertanding untuk mencapai garis finish dan memenangkan pertandingan.
-Agar dapat memenangkan pertandingan, setiap pemain harus mengimplementasikan strategi tertentu untuk dapat mengalahkan lawannya.
+Our task here is to implement a car bot in the game _'Overdrive'_ with the use Greedy algorithm strategy to win the game.
+To implement With these bots, students are advised to use the available game engine and continue developing the program written in the starter-bots at in starter-pack.

-This Overdrive car bot implementation program was created in Java language and used a Greedy algorithm.
-This program accepts input in the form of...
+This Overdrive car bot implementation program was developed in Java language.
+The game specification that was used to build this bot is based on the [game rules]{https://github.com/EntelectChallenge/2020-Overdrive/blob/develop/game-engine/game-rules.md) that is provided on _'Overdrive'_ game engine.

 ## Technologies Used
-The whole program was written in Java.
+The whole car bot implementation program was written in Java using IntelliJ IDEA.

-## Features
+## Greedy Algorithm
 - [x]
 - [x]
 - [x]